-For more detailed standards and requirements, please refer to Administrative Rules.
+For more detailed standards and requirements, please refer to the Administrative Rules.

-The Property Tax Division of the Alabama Department of Revenue has established procedures in the Alabama Personal Property Appraisal Manual for determining market value and assessed value of personal property.
+The Property Tax division of ALDOR has established procedures in the Alabama Personal Property Appraisal Manual for determining market value and assessed value of personal property.
 All counties in the state of Alabama use this manual to achieve uniformity.
 The type of business, type of equipment, acquisition year, and acquisition date are all used in valuation of personal property.
-For example, computer equipment depreciates more quickly than items of office furniture.
+For example, computer equipment depreciates more quickly than pieces of office furniture.

 Every individual, firm, or corporation owning business personal property in Alabama on October 1 of each year is required to report personal property.
 Any individual, firm, or corporation owning aircraft based in Alabama, regardless of use, and any individual firm or corporation that purchases a permanent trailer tag for a tractor trailer, truck trailer, or semi-trailer is required to report them as personal property.